Terminal

 Yen per 1 USD · rising = stronger USD

 JPY carry-trade barometer.
-Sharp JPY strengthening (USD/JPY falling) signals global risk-off and carry unwind — a systemic stress indicator Druckenmiller watches closely.
+Sharp JPY strengthening (USD/JPY falling) signals global risk-off and carry unwind — a key systemic stress indicator.

 WTI Crude Oil